-I have already written posts explaining the connection between childhood trauma and BPD.
-An important symptom of BPD is DISSOCIATION, which this post will examine in greater detail.
+I have previously published articles on this site articles explaining the connection between childhood trauma and borderline personality disorder (BPD).
+An important symptom of BPD is DISSOCIATION, which this article will examine in greater detail.

-Dissociation is generally considered to be a COPING MECHANISM in response to severe trauma or stress.
+Dissociation is generally considered to be a COPING MECHANISM in response to severe trauma (including, of course, childhood trauma) or stress.
 The phenomenon of dissociation can involve feeling disconnected from one’s emotions, one’s memories, one’s thoughts or even from reality itself.
-It is common in those suffering from BPD; BPD frequently occurs in individuals who have experienced childhood trauma.

 Dissociative feelings of ‘being outside of oneself’ are described as DEPERSONALIZATION and dissociative feelings of being disconnected from reality are described as DEREALIZATION.

 Some experts have described dissociation as working a bit like morphine – dampening down emotional and physical pain.
-However, it is yet to be properly explained what the exact biological mechanisms are that underpin the dissociative experience.
+However, the exact biological mechanisms are that underpin the dissociative experience are yet to be fully explained.

 The four main types of dissociation are: